emulvihi/the-cranberries-responsive-website/README.md

-# First Milestone Project
-## The Cranberries Responsive Website
+# The Cranberries Responsive Website

-## Demo
-A live demo can be found [here](https://emulvihi.github.io/user-centric-milestone-project/).

 ### What does it do and what need does it fulfill?